C2DH/ranketwo/_assignments/social-media-historians/01-tweetyoutube.md

 After having argued why or why not something should be considered "historical", let's examine what professional historians have to say on the subject.

 Option 1

-Read the following two blogs by professional historians and jot down what arguments are presented by the authors about what can be considered to be part of the ‘past’:
+Read the following two blogs by professional historians and jot down what arguments are presented by the authors about ***what can be considered to be part of the ‘past’***:

 [Suzannah Lipscomb in the British history journal Historytoday in her blog post "How recent is History?"](https://www.historytoday.com/how-recent-history)(770 words)
 Selected quote: "Historians from the page might want to learn from those of the screen".